-- 7.3.1 All partners of HomeChoice North Somerset believe that applicants should be given every assistance to access the housing register and search for suitable properties.
-For example, the provision of the HomeChoice North Somerset 'Hotline' number will assist those applicants who experience literacy problems or who are either blind or partially sighted and unable to read the advertisements. - 7.3.2 To further assist applicants the following methods may be used: - Applicants potentially disadvantaged by the scheme will initially be identified from the application form.
+- 7.3.1 All partners of Home Choice believe that applicants should be given every assistance to access the housing register and search for suitable properties.
+For example, the provision of the Home Choice telephone number will assist those applicants who experience literacy problems or who are either blind or partially sighted and unable to read the advertisements. - 7.3.2 To further assist applicants the following methods may be used: - Applicants potentially disadvantaged by the scheme will initially be identified from the application form.
 Staff will contact these applicants and offer them a home visit or interview.
-Staff will seek to establish what the support needs are and identify ways of enabling the applicants to participate in the HomeChoice North Somerset system.
-This may include sending copies of the advertisements in large print to an applicant or simply providing advice. - If the applicant agrees, staff may contact any professional or voluntary workers from health or Social Services with whom the applicant is involved to ensure they understand the procedures and that necessary support is provided.
-All agencies funded through Supporting People should be in a position to provide their clients with help on housing issues. - Disadvantaged applicants are able to nominate a person (including family members, friends or professional worker) to bid on their behalf or to help them bid for suitable properties. - An alternative is for HomeChoice North Somerset staff to automatically put the applicants forward for vacancies that would be suitable, in the small number of cases where the applicant has no support.
+Staff will seek to establish what the support needs are and identify ways of enabling the applicants to participate in the Home Choice system.
+This may include sending copies of the advertisements in large print to an applicant or simply providing advice. - If the applicant agrees, staff may contact any professional or voluntary workers from health or Social Services with whom the applicant is involved to ensure they understand the procedures and that necessary support is provided. - Disadvantaged applicants are able to nominate a person (including family members, friends, or professional

+- worker) to bid on their behalf or to help them bid for suitable properties. - An alternative is for Home Choice staff to automatically put the applicants forward for vacancies that would be suitable, in the small number of cases where the applicant has no support.